mdeacey/facebook-gpt-shopify/docs/8_agent_deployment/8_2_creating_ai_agent_digitalocean.md

 # Chapter 8: Advanced Agent Deployment
-## Subchapter 8.1: Creating an AI Agent on DigitalOcean
+## Subchapter 8.2: Configuring Agent Access Keys on DigitalOcean

 ### Introduction
-This subchapter guides you through creating an AI agent on DigitalOcean’s GenAI Platform to enhance the GPT Messenger sales bot with advanced capabilities.
-The agent leverages the Llama 3.3 Instruct model for domain-specific tasks, integrating with the previously created workspace and Spaces bucket from Chapters 6–7.
-The process involves configuring the agent with instructions and deploying it within the DigitalOcean control panel, ensuring seamless integration with the FastAPI application.
+This subchapter guides you through setting up an AI agent on DigitalOcean’s GenAI Platform and configuring access keys to enable secure integration with the GPT Messenger sales bot.
+The process includes deploying the agent with the Llama 3.3 Instruct model and generating endpoint access keys for use with the FastAPI application, building on the workspace and Spaces bucket established in previous chapters.

 ### Prerequisites
-- Completed Chapters 1–7 and Subchapters 8.1–8.2.
+- Completed Chapters 1–7 and Subchapter 8.1.
 - DigitalOcean account with access to the GenAI Platform.
 - Workspace `facebook-gpt-shopfiy-agents` and Spaces bucket `shopify-genai-data` set up (Chapter 6).
 - FastAPI application running on a DigitalOcean Droplet or locally.